adamcobabe/mrv/doc/source/develop.rst

 This makes it cumbersome and hard to predict whether you are actually seeing your changes or not.

-The only way to be 100% sure that your changes are actually kicking in is to restart maya, and try again.
-This of course is not feasible if it is done manually as it takes much too long.
+The only way to be 100% sure that your changes are actually kicking in is to restart the python interpreter ( or maya ), and try again.
+This of course is not feasible if it is done manually as it takes too much time.

 Being aware of this issue, MRV has been developed using TestCases from the ground up.
 This is why it is possible to rerun a single test every ~3.5s in a standalone interpreter ( as a comparison, maya -batch takes ~5.5 seconds to startup ).
 The whole test suite can be run in just ~7s, and all regression tests in for Maya 8.5 to 2010 take less than two minutes.

-This makes it actually possible to write in a test-driven manner, running tests is easy and fast.
+This makes it possible to write code in a test-driven manner, running tests is easy and fast.

-Please note that the following examples use a linux shell, but the same development style will work on windows as well provided that you exchanges the commandline shown here with a cmd prompt compatible one.
+Please note that the following examples use a linux shell, but the same development style will work on windows as well provided that you exchange the command-line shown here with a cmd prompt compatible one.

 MRV TDD
 =======